-Here it is!
-The pepper growing guide you have been looking for.
+Here it is: The pepper growing guide you have been looking for.
 If you are new to growing peppers, or simply want to improve your pepper plant productivity, you’re in the right place.

 In this article, we’ll share all of the most important techniques and tips we use for growing peppers.
-Learning how to grow peppers should be fun and exciting, and there is no reason that you shouldn’t be successful on year 1.
+Learning how to grow peppers from seed should be fun and exciting, and there is no reason that you shouldn’t be successful on year 1.

 Take note, this article is pretty long, so we’ve made a navigation menu to help jump around.
 Click on the topic you’re interested in reading about to skip ahead.

 Table of Contents (Skip Ahead):

 - Planning your pepper garden

 - Germinating seeds

 - Grow lights vs window light

 - Container size and soil